iTwin/itwinjs-core/docs/bis/intro/physical-hierarchy-organization.md

 ### IFacility

 `IFacility` is a mixin class that represents a significant multi-disciplinary infrastructure Entity that corresponds well to user concepts.
-Buildings, bridges, tunnels, wharves, and towers are all examples of multi-discipline Entities that are modeled with a `PhysicalElement` that includes the `IFacility` mixin.
+Buildings, bridges, tunnels, wharves, and towers are all examples of multi-discipline Entities that are modeled with a `PhysicalElement` subclass that includes the `IFacility` mixin.

-`IFacility` `Models` are `Model`s that break down `IFacility` Elements.
-These `Model`s are usually referred to by their more-specific `Element` types (e.g. `Building` `Model`s are `Model`s that break down `Building` `Elements`.).
+In conversation (and writing) the `Model`s that break down `IFacility` `Element`s are referred to as `Facility` `Model`s, even thought there is not a strongly-typed `IFacilityModel` class.
+These `Model`s are usually referred to by their more-specific `Element` types (e.g. `Building` `Model`s are `Model`s that break down `Building` `Element`s.)

 `IFacility` `Model`s typically contain `IFacility`, `ISystem` and `General-Use` `PhysicalElement`s.